 Company Law, Cost and Management Accounting, Economic and Commercial Laws, Tax Laws and Practice.

-Company Accounts and Auditing Practices, Capital Markets and Securities Laws, Industrial, Labour and General Laws.
+Company Accounts and Auditing Practices, Capital Markets and Securities Laws, Industrial, Labor and General Laws.

 Professional Programme: Total of 8 papers in 4 modules